leroykariuki/code-challenge-3/README.md

 - Display movie details including poster, title, runtime, showtime, and available tickets.
 - Show a menu of all movies.
 - Allow users to buy tickets for a movie.

-## Acknowledgements

-The movie data used in this application is fictional and for demonstration purposes only.